 Most employees are based at the Civic Offices or the Council's Depot, both of which are based in Fareham.
-Some services, however, are delivered by working in partnership with other organisations, or by outsourcing to private contractors.
+Some services, however, are delivered by working in partnership with other organisations.
 The Council actively seeks shared service and partnership opportunities where they improve resilience, drive efficiency and improve service delivery.
 The performance of all partnerships is subject to a strict monitoring programme and constant review to ensure they remain beneficial to the Fareham community and financially robust.